 Q. Does the FLSA require employers to provide time off or breaks?

-A. Generally, no. For the most part, the FLSA does not require that employers provide any particular time off; but, in 2010, the law was amended to require certain employers to provide reasonable break time to nonexempt employees to express breast milk for one year after the birth of a child.
+A. Generally, no. For the most part, the FLSA does not require that employers provide any particular time off; but certain employers must provide reasonable break time to nonexempt employees to express breast milk for one year after the birth of a child.
 However, state and local laws may impose additional requirements.
-See Chapter 11, Nonexempt employees: determining work time.
+See Chapter 11: Determining work time - nonexempt employees.

 Q. Does the FLSA require severance or other termination-related payments?